Gender equality plans

 The GEP of the Autonomous Region of Sardinia has been approved on 30th July, 2020 and has been developed with the support of the Regional Programming Center (CRP), responsible for the management of fundings from European programs.
 In RAS, the funding related to basic research projects, young researchers and the investments in support of the innovation system are managed on the basis of the Regional Law n.
 7/2007.
 The RAS’ GEP strengthens the gender equality dimension of this law and it is conceived as a dynamic tool, whose structure has been defined by using the Logical Framework Approach (LFA), choosing objectives, actions and indicators to provide appropriate actions throughout the life span of SUPERA.

 In January 2021, the Governing Board of the State Research Agency of Spain (AEI) has approved its first Gender Equality Plan for the period 2021-2023.
 The GEP has been developed by the Strategic Group on Gender Equality, supported by the Women and Science Unit of the Spanish Ministry of Science and Innovation.
 The GEP represents an effort to systematise and advance in the equality strategies and measures committed to in the Roadmap for the Development of the European Research Area in Spain 2016-2020, while integrating the measures already implemented by the AEI in its calls for proposals.
-The AEI GEP is available in English at this link.
+The AEI GEP is available in English at this link and in Spanish at this link.

 The First Plan for Equality, Equity and Diversity of the University of Coimbra is composed of 56 actions to be implemented until 2023.
 Approved on April 2021, it was first drafted by the SUPERA team and further harmonized and framed within the wider institutional strategy for citizenship, equality and inclusiveness.
 It is a comprehensive plan, structured around 9 strategic objectives that tackle the challenges evidenced in the baseline assessment around SUPERA’s key priority areas, and incorporating different types of actions – from awareness-raising to structural change.
 For each priority, specific objectives are listed, and output, outcome and impact indicators are defined.
 The CES-UC GEP is available also in English at this link.